peteroyle/dw-boxgrinder-tarball-platform-plugin/README.md

 # dw-boxgrinder-tarball-platform-plugin

+This BoxGrinder platform plugin generates a compressed tarball which can be uploaded to a host with a minimal OS install.
+When extracted the payload will place the files from your "files:" section into the appropriate directories and will place a script in the root directory which can install all of your "packages:" and execute your "post: base:" commands.

-This platform plugin generates an archive payload which can be uploaded to a physical machine with a minimal install and executed to create a physical installation of a virtual machine definition.
-This can be useful eg: when your test environment is virtualised but parts of your production environment are not.
+In other words, it provides a way to customise an existing minimal OS install according to a BoxGrinder appliance definition.
+This can be useful eg: when your test environment is virtualised but parts of your production/staging environment are not, or if your VM hosting providers only allow pre-configured images to be used and you can't build your hosted images from scratch.

 ## Installation